 The expert wants less storytelling and more details.

 Now, it is time to find your data.
-This can be difficult for newbies, who do not sprout from a journalism or research-heavy background, but not to worry, we are going tell you how to find good data for your story.
+This can be difficult for newbies who do not sprout from a journalism or research-heavy background, but not to worry, we will tell you how to find good data for your story.

-In the healthcare example, provided by CMI, in order to tell the story effectively, you would need data that shows:
+In the healthcare example provided by CMI, to tell the story effectively, you would need data that shows:

 Google makes it extremely easy to find credible data.
 You just need to know where to search.
 Here are a few places to begin:

-Remember, the goal of using data to tell a story is to increase your content’s credibility and to validate your brand’s storytelling; therefore, it is vital that the data source be trustworthy to audience members.
+Remember, using data to tell a story is to increase your content’s credibility and validate your brand’s storytelling; therefore, it is vital that the data source be trustworthy to audience members.

-Typically, academic journals, college websites (.edu addresses) and research reports from professional institutions are good places to source data from.
-Most blogs, unless highly authoritative and recognized, are not good sources of data.
+Typically, academic journals, college websites (.edu addresses), and research reports from professional institutions are good places to source data.
+Unfortunately, most blogs, unless highly authoritative and recognized, are not good sources of data.

 Filtering your data is like interviewing a source for your blog post or article.
-In order to tell the story or to reach the conclusion you want readers to take away, you need to ask the right questions in order to get the responses you want.
+To tell the story or to reach the conclusion you want readers to take away, you need to ask the right questions in order to get the responses you want.